intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

-At the beginning I had the ```navigate to destination``` function take in a ```Destination```, however this would require all navigation destinations to be part of the same enum, making it hard to distinguish between different navigation flows, so I went with the ```NavigationDestination``` protocol instead.
-Having the navigation destinations represented in this way makes it easier create the views later on without having to check for string constants.
+In the beginning, I had the ```navigate to destination``` function take in a ```Destination```, however, this would require all navigation destinations to be part of the same enum, making it hard to distinguish between different navigation flows, so I went with the ```NavigationDestination``` protocol instead.
+Having the navigation destinations represented in this way makes it easier to create the views later on without having to check for string constants.

 ### Centralising View Creation